 You can go weeks without food and days without water.
 But you won’t last even a few minutes without breathing.
 Even so, we tend to forget how important air is.
-Winter respiratory infections, sinus problems, allergies, pollution, asthma, and even stress and tension can make it hard to breathe easy.
+Winter respiratory infections, sinus congestion, allergies, pollution, asthma, and even stress and tension can make it hard to breathe easily.
 If your breathing is anything less than deep and full, try these seven tips to breathe better now.

 1. Hydrate and humidify.

-2. Flush with a nasal irrigation.
+2. Flush with nasal irrigation.